AnErrupTion/MyFastEmulator/README.md

 distributions AND Windows operating systems where the virtual machines can be stored anywhere, such as external USB storage.

 MyFastEmulator is faster than its competitors, for a few reasons.
 First, it uses emulation rather than pure virtualization.
 This allows, for example, to use a CPU NOT matching the host one.
 This also allows better VM performance and less CPU usage since it won't directly use the host CPU.
-Second, it's very minimal compareed to virt-manager, for example.
+Second, it's very minimal compared to virt-manager, for example.
 It requires very minimal configuration and doesn't have too much features.
 And lastly, because it uses KVM as the main accelerator.
 VMware just can't use KVM, while VirtualBox "sort of can" use it as an option (however, KVM on Windows isn't real KVM as we all know). virt-manager, on the other hand, uses KVM.
 But it's not as fast as MyFastEmulator.
 MyFastEmulator is also a frontend to the fully accelerated [qemu-virgil](https://snapcraft.io/qemu-virgil).
 See the video where wimpysworld explains some of his motivations for creating the original script :